collabscore/documents/case-music-infoset.md

 > Let's call s 'digital music app' of DMAP (find better) from now on the application which are not oriented toward score rendering.
 > Typical examples: a (digital) performer (e.g., MIDI performer,
 > or hopefully a more sophisticated one) ; a (digital) analyser (i.e., a tools that extract some high-level features from a score);
-> music transcription.
+> music transcription; Optical Music Recognition (OMR).
 Some further toughts on these applications are given later.

 In the following, I list some of these benefits.
 Basically, we work on the assumption that there is a subset of the data found in score encodings (I will mostly consider MEI)  that contains the sufficient and necessary content for most (or all) DMAP.
-I will call this subset **music content infoset** (waiting for a better term), or MCI  for short.
+I will call this subset **music content infoset** (inspired by XML normalization efforts, see below - and waiting for a better term), or MCI  for short.

 ### Benefit 1 : improve entropy